 In the spring, Prof. Papalas will offer Greek History; Prof. T. Wilson Okamura Latin 4 and Greek 4; Prof. Given Greek 2 and a directed reading on Aristophanes at the 6th semester level; Prof. Fantazzi will offer a Medieval & Renaissance Studies Seminar on Erasmus; and Prof. Stevens will offer Latin 2 and a third year course on Augustan poetry.

-The committee voted to allocate part of its honorarium budget in support of Carin Green's lecture on Friday Nov.
+4. INVITED SPEAKERS: The committee voted to allocate part of its honorarium budget in support of Carin Green's lecture on Friday Nov.
 5 at 12:30 in Brody 2E 100, co-sponsored by the program in Medical Humanities, entitled, "Three Women and a Dog.
 Alternative Medicine in the Ancient World."
-The committee empowere Profs.
+The committee empowers Profs.
 Papalas and Green to select a candidate to give a talk in the spring.